 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
-However, in certain instances, the use of other animals as a service animal may be permitted under other laws, so please consult with Pamela Medina – ADA/Section 504 Coordinator at 978-556-3927, or email: email@example.com.
+However, in certain instances, the use of other animals as a service animal may be permitted under other laws, so please consult with Janet Rene – ADA/Section 504 Coordinator at 978-556-3953, or email: firstname.lastname@example.org.

 Type of Work or Tasks a Service Animal May Provide